AleksandarBayrev/general-linux-fixes/Debian-Testing-HowTO.md

 ## If you run a Thinkpad with a fingerprint scanner check `Thinkpad-Fingerprint-Scanner-Linux-HowTO.md`

+# IMPORTANT!!! - Disable CSM in UEFI/BIOS since it interferes with `ReBAR` (Resizable BAR), it can't be enabled, which has huge performance penalty when OFF
 # IMPORTANT!!! - Add a root password after installation of the OS in order to have `sudo` cofigured out-of-the-box after installation instead of adding your current user to `sudo` group
 # Use `apt-mark $OPERATION` to mark as auto, hold, install package updates, etc.
 # Use `apt-cache policy PKG_NAME` to see available versions